Peel Estuary and Mandurah - Observations

 A photographic record of a visit to the South of WA

-Fleabane, my efforts to remove it in and near the Len Howard Reserve, and similar local environmental improvement projects
+Fleabane, my efforts to remove it, false onion weed and several other weeds in and near the Len Howard Reserve - and similar local environmental improvement projects

 Images of WA, from a visitor